-studied, before completing this form

-ted the revised and updated administrative

-requirements and criteria for summe •
+completing this form. confirm that I have read and acc criteria for summer course provid Signed (Course Provider) consent to Drumcondra Educati ion Centre having access to the details I have

+etails for any purpose other than the processing ent of Education have access to these details

+or the approval process, course monitoring, and for quality assurance

+ourposes.
+We do not share these •

 Signed (Course Provider)

-provided.
-We do not use your details your application.
-Department of Edu Centre having access to the details I have s for any purpose other than in relation to ucation have access to these details for the g, and for quality assurance purposes.
-We other parties.

-Incomplete forms will not be process has
+ncomplete forms will not be proc cessed.

-modification and the process 504.

-1. Contact Details of Provider:
+Contact Details of Provider:

 Course Provider:

 Course Director:

 Address:

 Phone:

 Fax:

 Email:

 www:

 Designated Alternative Contact

 Phone:

+Email:

-2. Course Organisational Details:
+2. Course Organisational Details s:

-Title of Course (Max 70 characters) Date of Course
+Title of Course (Max 70 characters)

+Date of Course +